 The upper of this shoe is made from a perforated, highly breathable synthetic material that is also moderately stretchy.
 This flexible upper material is a carryover from the Excite 6, and that was not present in earlier iterations of the Excite.

 It allows the shoe to “give” more around the toe box, which means that the shoe can accommodate a greater variety of foot shapes.
 The material is also very soft.

-The midfoot is build around the classic Asics logo, which also forms a support cage.
-This allows for a solid lockdown for the heel and arch, which reduces unwanted foot torsion.
+The midfoot is built around the classic ASICS logo, which also forms a solid support cage.
+This allows for a firm lockdown for the heel and arch, which reduces unwanted foot torsion while running.

-The Asics Gel Excite 6 provides a rigid heel cup that really locks the rearfoot into the shoes, preventing unwanted side-to-side motion during the gait cycle.
+The ASICS Gel Excite 7 provides a hard, rigid heel cup that really locks the rearfoot into the shoes, preventing unwanted side-to-side motion during the gait cycle.
 The collar area of the shoe is very padded with a soft, spongy foam material and a padded Achilles notch.

-I find that the Amplifoam feels great underfoot, working in combination with the Gel unit in the heel to give the shoe light and springy feel with good energy return.
-The addition of the Amplifoam makes the 6th iteration of the Excite the best yet from a comfort perspective.
+I find that the Amplifoam feels great underfoot, working in combination with the Gel unit in the heel to give the shoe a light and springy feel with good energy return.

-Although this shoe does not appear to include the Asics High-Abrasion Rubber (AHAR) composition found on some of the brand’s other models (such as most of their trail runners), the outsole is still very firm and appears durable.
+Although this shoe does not appear to include the ASICS High-Abrasion Rubber (AHAR) composition found on some of the brands’ other models (such as most of their trail runners), the outsole is still very firm.

 - A cushioning system comprised of two types of technologies which work together to provide significant energy return during walks and low-mileage runs